 - goodies (feta, almonds, cranberries)

-When you go to serve your broccoli cranberry salad, simply shake it out into a clean bowl and toss everything up in the broccoli salad dressing.
+When you go to serve, simply shake it out into a clean bowl and toss everything up in the dressing.

 How long can broccoli salad last for in the fridge?
-This broccoli salad will keep for up to 4 days if you keep the dressing separate.
+This recipe will keep for up to 4 days if you keep the dressing separate.
 Once dressed, I would eat it within 24 hours to prevent soggy quinoa.

-Can I freeze broccoli salad?
+Can I freeze it?
 No. This will not freeze/thaw well, plus broccoli must be blanched prior to freezing.
 See How to Freeze Broccoli.

 Can I swap: